Did the recent devastation from flooding in and around Yellowstone National Park suddenly change your travel summer plans?

 Grand Teton is also a much smaller park than Yellowstone, making it easy to explore in just a day or two.

-However, Grand Teton is already crowded in the summer and is probably going to get even busier now, so expect long car lines by popular attractions (such as getting into the parking lot for Jenny Lake).
+Be aware that Grand Teton is just as crowded as Yellowstone in the summer, so expect long car lines by popular attractions (such as getting into the parking lot for Jenny Lake).

 Get up early to beat the crowds or spend time outside the park exploring Jackson Hole and Wilson.
 We really love the quieter nature of Wilson, a small town just east of Jackson Hole.
 It’s even where we saw a moose family after not seeing any in the park!